hieronx/gameup-unity-sdk/README.md

 For the full list of features check out our [main documentation](https://gameup.io/docs/).

 ### Setup
-The client SDK is available on the [Asset Store](https://www.assetstore.unity3d.com/#!/content/32782)

-It is fully compatible with Unity Personal (Free) and Professional (Pro) editions.
+The client SDK is fully compatible with Unity Personal (Free) and Professional (Pro) editions.

-### Direct Download

 * [Download the latest SDK DLL file](https://github.com/gameup-io/gameup-unity-sdk/releases)
 * Copy the file into your project's `asset` folder.